 7. Self updating – WordPress includes a feature that notifies you if upgrades are available for either the WordPress software or your plugins.
 Many times all you need to do is click for the upgrades to be installed automatically.
 Again, this means ease of use.

 And, in the rare instances where you can’t use the built-in updating features of WordPress, our tutorials will show you step-by-step how to perform all of the required updates manually … you’ll be covered no matter what!

 8. Search engine power – WordPress boosts your search engine optimization abilities.
 In fact, the top search engines (e.g. Google, Yahoo, Bing, etc.) love WordPress.
 There are many SEO-related plugins available that will increase the power of WordPress even more, and we provide tutorials on the best WordPress SEO plugins to use.
 If you’re a business, using a properly configured and SEO optimized-site can really help make you more competitive in the online space.

 9. Technical support – although WordPress itself does not offer dedicated technical support to users (remember, WordPress is “free”), there are plenty of options available for getting all the WordPress help and support you need.

 You can speak with a professional WordPress web developer, web designer or consultant, or search online.
 WordPress.org has a very active forum with users who are willing to help people having problems with the software.
 Also, there are loads of websites, message boards, and blogs where people are happy to share useful information with you about WordPress.
 Because millions of people use WordPress and WordPress is not complicated to begin with, the expertise you need to build, run and manage a WordPress site successfully is quite readily available.

-The first place we recommend you look for help with WordPress, of course, are the WordPress tutorials we provide for you right inside your own WordPress dashboard with WPTrainMe!
+The first place we recommend you look for help with WordPress, of course, is right here on WPCompendium.org.

 For more benefits of using WordPress, read the article below: